-Trust is an important part of oral health care, too.
-The foundation of a good dentist-patient relationship, one that encourages and promotes good dental health, is good communication.
-A sincere effort on the part of the dentist and the patient to discuss the course and cost of treatment and the expectations of the outcome can go along way toward establishing mutual trust.
+The foundation of a strong dentist-patient relationship is good communication.
+A sincere effort on the part of the dentist and the patient to discuss the course and cost of treatment and the expectations of the outcome can go a long way toward avoiding issues.